MR-1124/Resume-Builder-Java/README.md

    - Update Tomcat server.xml
    - Redirect HTTP to HTTPS

-## Security Features Added

-- BCrypt password hashing (10 rounds)
-- Session-based authentication
-- Input validation and sanitization
-- XSS protection
-- CSRF protection
-- Secure session cookies
-- Password strength requirements

-## 🌐 Browser Support

-- ✅ Chrome 90+
-- ✅ Firefox 88+
-- ✅ Safari 14+
-- ✅ Edge 90+
-- ⚠️ Internet Explorer 11 (Limited)

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 ## 👥 Contributing